open-politics/SSARE/README.md

 **Delivering:**
     - An up to date Vector Search endpoint for RAG/ LLM applications \
-    - An up to date news database for lots of other applications \\
+    - An up to date news database for lots of other applications \
-    - A ressource to track entities over arbitrary sources with simple sorting scripts (like affiliations, organisations)
+    - A ressource to track entities over arbitrary sources with simple sorting scripts (like affiliations, organisations) \
     - Geojson for article locations on a map

-Sping up your own news brain!
+Spin up your own news brain!

 ![SSARE](media/banner.jpg)